Alexandros-Korolis/Copenhagen_Home_Rental_Analysis/README.md

 # Copenhagen Home Rental Analysis

 ## Purpose
 The purpose of this project is to analyze various rental advertisements for properties (apartments/rooms) in Copenhagen.
+I will answer questions related to:
+- How do prices change depending on the house type?
+- Which areas contain the biggest amount of student friendly appartments/rooms?
+- How does prices changing per district?
+- What is the average availability time(in days) per district?
+- What kind of extra utilities does the price usually includes?

 ## Steps
 &middot;The first stage of the project consists of obtaining data by web scraping.
 This is done by scrapping the house ads found on boligportal.dk with filter criteria focused on Copenhagen.

 &middot;Afterwards, data cleaning and exploration were performed by creating a PostgreSQL database locally and manipulating it using SQL.

-&middot;Finally, create an interactive dashboard (Power BI) and report the findings.
+&middot;Finally, create an interactive dashboard (focused on top Copenhagen Districts)and report the findings.

 ## Information about the files:
 1) 'Home_scrap' file contains the code of the web scraping process done in Python.